bramses/commonplace-bot/README.md

 ### The Landscapes

-To understand the value of Bramdroid, it is important to understand the current landscape of reading and computation.
+To understand the value of Commonplace Bot, it is important to understand the current landscape of reading and computation.

 #### Books